Overview

 Lazienki Park

-Lazienki Park is home to various attractions, including a zoo, a river stream, and a pond.
+Lazienki Park is home to a wide-range of places to explore, including a pond, a river stream, and a zoo.
 For nature lovers, Lazienki Park offers a small forest that is a perfect utopia.
 It will give a wonderful experience with lush green lawns, immaculate gardens, and beautiful flowers.
 You might even see some elegant peacocks strutting around if you’re lucky!
 On Sunday afternoons, a Chopin concert is held in the park for all music lovers.
 You can even walk through the gardens few minutes or hours to feel the beauty and calmness of the garden.

 Excursions